Choral Scholars

 -

-Our Choral Scholarships are paid (26/27 fee to be confirmed; £1500 for 25/26).
-Scholar recitals also take place each term, for which modest additional fees will be paid.
+Scholar recitals take place each term, for which modest additional fees are paid.

-Step-out and solo opportunities in concerts, where appropriate.
+Step-out and solo opportunities in rehearsals and concerts, where appropriate.

-Applicants should have strong voices and be able to lead a section with confidence.
+Applicants should have a strong voices and be able to lead a section with confidence.

 A proficient level of sight-reading is required.